Tag Archive for: AMESF

 Show your support with a CNESF pin!

-Finally, the CNESF invites you to show your support for the Pink October campaign by purchasing a beautiful pin designed especially for the occasion.
+Finally, the CNESF invites you to show your support for the Pink October campaign by purchasing a beautiful pin created especially for the occasion.

-For just €2, this item lets you show your support for the fight against breast cancer while doing a good deed: all proceeds go directly to the Ligue contre le Cancer!
+Priced at €2, it will allow you to show your support for the fight against breast cancer while doing a good deed: all proceeds are donated in full to the Ligue contre le Cancer!

-We’ve already raised 60 euros!
-If you’d like to get a pin, don’t wait—there are only about ten left in stock at the CNESF office…
+We've already raised 60 euros!
+If you'd like to buy a pin, don't wait—there are only about ten left in stock at the CNESF office…

 An overall result that is more than satisfactory: #ProudOfOurStudents

-The year 2020 and its unique circumstances did nothing to dampen our students’ enthusiasm.
+The year 2020 and its unique circumstances did nothing to slow down our students’ efforts.
 Thanks to the joint efforts of student organizations in Nîmes and Montpellier, nearly 1,000 euros were raised for cancer charities.

 In addition, several hundred people were made aware of how to prevent this disease thanks to the various posters and visuals created by the organizations.